Is Quikrete as Strong as Concrete? (Is There A Difference?)

 The higher cost of Quikrete is one of the main reasons why regular concrete is preferable for use on large projects, especially where the concrete will be over two inches thick.
 This applies to projects such as steps, patios, and curbs.
 Quick-setting concrete can crack after setting if the heat is not properly dissipated.

-Also, on large projects, it isn’t always possible to work as fast as required when dealing with Quikrete, and then standard concrete will be the better choice.
-Standard concrete takes a day or two to set and then requires up to a week to cure, so these timelines need to be built into the project.
+Also, it isn’t always possible on large projects to work as fast as required when dealing with Quikrete, and then standard concrete will be the better choice.
+Standard concrete takes a day or two to set and then requires up to a week to cure, so these timelines must be built into the project.

 Final Thoughts

 Concrete is definitely not as simple as it seems at first glance.
-There are many different types of concrete, all designed for very specific uses.
-Concrete is an incredibly strong product, illustrated by the fact that buildings built with concrete in Roman times are still standing today.
+There are many different types of concrete designed for specific uses.
+Concrete is an incredibly strong product, illustrated by the fact that buildings built with concrete in Roman times still stand today.

 Modern innovation has allowed for the development of Quikrete, which sets fast and is very versatile, especially for the home DIY enthusiast.
-For these kinds of projects, it’s as strong as regular concrete and easier to work with.
-However, for large-scale commercial projects, Quikrete is unlikely to be the answer.
+It’s as strong as regular concrete and easier to work with for these kinds of projects.
+However, Quikrete is unlikely to be the answer for large-scale commercial projects.

 Amazon Affiliates Disclaimer.